WordPress has unique resource requirements which demands certain processes be put in place to keep your site running at optimum efficiency.

 - Speaking of Plugins — only install those plugins that serve a needed purpose.
 Plugins use lots of resources so review what plugins are must haves and try deactivating the rest to see if things improve.
 If no noticeable improvement is evident, start deactivating the remaining plugins one by one.
 You can also look at your server stats and actually see what plugins are using the most resources.

 - Compress Images: This is where most sites have issues.
 Humongous images that don’t need to be as large as they are — physically and file size-wise.
 Try WP Smush a plugin that reduces image file sizes and improve performance.
 This plugin automatically strips meta data from JPEGs and removes un-used colors from indexed images.
 If you have a lot of images and limited server resources (shared hosting) you’ll want to upgrade to the Pro version.
-For PNG files, check out Tiny PNG.

 Last but not least, Premium Themes.
 Don’t underestimate the importance of using a quality premium theme.
 Solid frameworks and clean code go a lonnnnnng way to keep your site running efficiently.